bxdoan/bxdoan/README.md

 <div align="center">

-> Vision is not what your eyes see, but an image that your brain comprehends.
+> If you can dream it, you can achieve it.

-> — Touko Aozaki —
+> — Zig Ziglar —

 </div>